 In relation to this, makers of generic drugs, which are generally cheaper than their brand name counterparts, face more competition among similar drug companies.
 This could then lead to generic drug companies to be discouraged to produce their versions of a drug resulting in fewer choices for the consumer.

 Eventually, this situation may just lead to consumers paying higher prices for their medicine with brand name companies having little competition in the market.

 To address the issues left in the wake of the Part D implementation, Congress is reportedly working on laws to reform the prices of medication by the end of the current year.
 In fact, House Speaker Nancy Pelosi has already let the public know of a plan to lower drug prices through Medicare.

-Still, experts remain on watch about what how these reforms will affect the generic medicine market.
+Still, experts remain on watch about how these reforms will affect the generic medicine market.
 According to Wettstein, lowering the profits of generic companies will only ‘mute’ the price decline in the long run.
-Thus, he advises seniors to consider taking older versions of their medicines to somewhat lessen their bills.
+Thus, he advises seniors to consider taking older versions of their medicines to somewhat reduce their bills.